robert-kisteleki/goatcli/README.md

+> [!IMPORTANT]
+> This repository has been merged together with goatAPI into [goat](https://github.com/robert-kisteleki/goat/) and will no longer be maintained.

 # goatcli - Go (RIPE) Atlas Tools - CLI

 goatcli provides a CLI to interact with [RIPE Atlas](https://atlas.ripe.net/) [APIs](https://atlas.ripe.net/api/v2/) using [Golang](https://go.dev/).
 It uses the [goatapi](https://github.com/robert-kisteleki/goatapi/) under the hood.
 It is similar to [Magellan](https://github.com/RIPE-NCC/ripe-atlas-tools).